Margaruga/Researchs/AndroidInterApp/InterAppComs.md

 # Services

+Android services are akin to background processes or daemons in the Unix world.
+Essentially, a service is activated when another component requires its services and typically remains active for the duration required by its caller.
+Most importantly, though, services can be made available to components outside an app, thereby exposing some of that app’s core functionality to other apps.
+There is usually no visual sign of a service being active.

 A *service* is a general-purpose entry point for keeping an App running in the background for all kinds of reasons.

 There are actually **two very distinct semantics services** tell the system about how to manage an App: